-Tours of camp are available upon request.
+All first-time participants will receive a tour of camp from one of our staff members.
+Tours will also be available to returning units upon request.
 Your unit will be escorted to their campsite and given a short amount of time to unload gear only.
 One car at a time is allowed in camp so please consolidate gear into the fewest vehicles possible.
-The Scouts in your unit will need to change into swim suits and prepare for swim check.